Redocly/redoc/README.md

 * `payloadSampleIdx` - if set, payload sample will be inserted at this index or last.
 Indexes start from 0.
 * `theme` - ReDoc theme.
 For details check [theme docs](#redoc-theme-object).
 * `untrustedSpec` - if set, the spec is considered untrusted and all HTML/markdown is sanitized to prevent XSS. **Disabled by default** for performance reasons. **Enable this option if you work with untrusted user data!**
+* `nonce` - if set, the provided value will be injected in every injected HTML element in the `nonce` attribute.
+Useful when using CSP, see https://webpack.js.org/guides/csp/.
 * `sideNavStyle` - can be specified in various ways:
   * **summary-only**: displays a summary in the sidebar navigation item. (**default**)
   * **path-only**: displays a path in the sidebar navigation item.